TimothyStiles/sponsors/tiers.md

     * I'll follow your team on social media and publicly thank your company for your support via twitter
     * Logo/link prominently placed on Poly's landing page, along with placements on every page of the doc site and blog
     * As many job postings as you want on Poly's job board that also gets sent out as part of our newsletter
-    * Large logo in, "thanks from our sponsors slide", for talks/recorded video
+    * Large logo/picture in, "thanks from our sponsors slide", for talks/recorded video
     * A, "Thanks to our sponsors", shout out at almost every event.